-Box 5.1: IHA hydropower sustainability standard
+Box 5.1: IHA Hydropower Sustainability Standard

 The IHA Hydropower Sustainability Standard is a global certification scheme (the first of its kind for renewables), outlining sustainability expectations for hydropower projects around the world.
 It aims to help ensure that hydropower projects provide net benefits to the local communities and environments they interact with.
-The standard covers 12 environmental, social and governance (ESG) topics, including: biodiversity and invasive species, cultural heritage and more.
+The standard covers 12 environmental, social and governance (ESG) topics, including: biodiversity and invasive species, water quality, hydrological resource, cultural heritage, governance, labour and working conditions, climate change mitigation and resilience and more.

-In support of the standards, the IHA has published a suite of hot-to-guides offering a deep dive into specific sustainability topics such as resettlement, labour and working conditions, and benefitsharing.
-Embedded in the standard are three key project-based tools: guidelines of good industry practice; the hydropower sustainability assessment protocol (HSAP); and the hydropower sustainability ESG gap analysis tool (HESG).
+In support of the Standard, IHA has published a suite of 'how-to-guides' offering a deep dive into specific sustainability topics such as resettlement, labour and working conditions, biodiversity and benefit-sharing.
+Embedded in the standard are four key project-based tools: guidelines of good industry practice; the hydropower sustainability assessment protocol (HSAP); the GRES (GHG Reservoir) tool and the hydropower sustainability ESG gap analysis tool (HESG).